I was a horseback riding instructor for close to a decade. Over the years I have been asked some of the same questions over and over by my students.

 Riding lessons that have goals and structured plans to reach those goals will help you to feel like you are accomplishing something because you actually are.
 You are moving forward and getting better when you are working towards your goals.

 Good lesson horses are also valuable in riding lessons.
 Maybe you have ridden mostly green horses.
-Riding a well-trained schoolmaster will give you the opportunity to focus more on yourself as a rider, your position, balance, body mechanics and learn correct ways of riding.
+Riding a well-trained schoolmaster will give you the opportunity to focus more on yourself as a rider.

 If you are just starting out riding it is much safer for you, and kinder to the horse to take riding lessons.
 In this case, riding lessons are definitely worth it.